How to Create an Easy, Beautiful Thanksgiving Table — With Help From the Kids!

 We set out chargers and plates for the place settings first thing, and let our daughter work around them, adding all her creative touches.
 All of the DIY projects are done together in advance, as well as name cards, or anything else she might need assistance with.
 We try to keep the projects to a minimum and instead focus on letting her create small arrangements of natural gatherings around the table to make things simple and easy.
 As we ramble around in the kitchen, one of us will pop in to see how the table is coming and assist with any final touches she might need help with.

 For this tablescape we picked up chargers and white china from Goodwill.
 Not all the china matches, but it hardly matters!
 The crisp white plates and dusting of gold from the chargers really helps to elevate the table design and make it feel special, and a little less like you’re eating a casual picnic outside on the ground.
 The napkins are also from a thrift store, but you can find these similar ones on Etsy.
-The antique hurricane candle holders were another thrift store find, and the blankets and scarves are our collection from over the years, but similar to current styles sold at Target.
+The antique hurricane candle holders were another thrift store find, and the blankets and scarves are our collection from over the years.

 Our finished tablescape looks beautiful, but more importantly, our daughter is so very proud of her design, and the fact that she was able to create her very own version of “Thanksgiving In The Woods” for all of us to enjoy.